 Her first paid musical engagement was with her own band at Clark Terry's 75th Birthday Party; she was 10 years old.
 Since then, her piano and voice skills have been recognized by peers and critics as distinctive and sophisticated.
 This young woman from Oklahoma captivates audiences in New York's finest Jazz rooms and in concert halls around the world.

 Jazz education is a concern near and dear to Champian's heart, having been inspired by Clark Terry's tireless advocacy for the perpetuation of the craft.
 Clark coached her on rehearsal techniques, performance etiquette, private teaching, and the business of the Jazz.
 Champian strives to impart this unique knowledge to students around the world, while being involved in educational programs such as Litchfield Jazz Camp and Rutgers Jazz Institute.
 Her skills as an educator in Jazz come from the highest authorities as she works to perpetuate the Jazz language.

 Champian is ambitious about recording her music.
-As a leader she has five recordings to her credit while still in her twenties.
-Her debut album, Champian with David Berger & the Sultans of Swing (2007 Such Sweet Thunder Records) was recorded following a two-year residency at the famed New York Jazz Club Birdland.
-Her following releases Sometimes I'm Happy (2008 Venus Records) and the breeze and I (2010 Gut String Records) featured her working trio.
-Champian Sings and Swings (2013 Sharp Nine) was acknowledged as "one of the top ten Jazz releases of the year" (NY Observer).
-Champian’s fifth recording, Change Partners: Live at the Yardbird Suite (2014 Cellar Live), was recorded in front of a live audience while on tour in Canada.
+As a leader she has twelve recordings to her credit.
+Her debut album, "Champian with David Berger & the Sultans of Swing" was recorded following a two-year residency at the famed New York Jazz Club Birdland.
+Her releases "Sometimes I'm Happy" and "the breeze and I" featured her working trio.
+Champian's following two releases, "Champian Sings and Swings" and "Change Partners" were both recognized as being "in the top 10 releases of the year" for their respective years by the NY Observer.

 "Fulton’s voice is deep and resonant, her phrasing nuanced and stylized in the way of traditional jazz singers.
-But her persona is modern and upbeat." – The New York City Jazz Record
+But her persona is modern and upbeat."

 "...the best new singer I've heard this year - make that several years."

 "Champian Fulton swings!
 She’s a fine singer and a highly skilled pianist with impeccable taste in tunes.
 Champian’s also a refreshingly warm and gracious stage presence.
-It’s been my pleasure to feature her music on Jazz a la Mode over the past 5 years, and to see her whenever she’s in the area." – Tom Reney, New England Public Radio
+It’s been my pleasure to feature her music on Jazz a la Mode over the past 5 years, and to see her whenever she’s in the area."